mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ## 4. Flows Error Handling

 If something can go wrong, it will.
 Flow execution is no exception.
-The Kotlin coroutines library provides functions to handle errors during flow execution.
+The Kotlin Coroutines library provides functions to handle errors during flow execution.

 The first ring bell that something went wrong during the execution of a flow is that it didn't emit any value.
 It's uncommon to build intentional flows that don't emit anything.
 The Kotlin Coroutines library provides a function to handle the case of an empty flow: the `onEmpty` function.
 The function is similar to the functions we saw in the previous section that handle a flow lifecycle.
 It has a lambda with a `FlowCollector<T>` as receiver as input, which makes the `onEmpty` function an excellent candidate to emit some default value for an empty flow: